arvodia/grouper/README.md

 # Composer plugin, package and tasks manager by group
 Grouper is a composer plug-in that allows you to place the packages in a group, to install or uninstall the packages of a group with a single command.

+Grouper scripts are called tasks they can copy files, directories or shrink css and js files.

+The advantage of grouper with other CSS and JavaScript supports, there is no need to run any additional script. resource files are automatically updated and minified after `composer update`

 ## Contents
  - [Feature](#feature)
  - [Installation](#installation)